Saylor University: Credentialing

-The Saylor Academy offers some courses with college credit recommendations from the National College Credit Recommendation Service, a program of the University of the State of New York, and through the ACE National Guide, a program of the American Council on Education.
+The Saylor University offers some courses with college credit recommendations from the National College Credit Recommendation Service, a program of the University of the State of New York, and through the ACE National Guide, a program of the American Council on Education.
 According to the Saylor Academy, they have experimented with digital badges through the Open Badge Infrastructure.

-Saylor Academy courses can be transferred for credit towards undergraduate degrees.
-However, Saylor Academy is not accredited to award degrees itself and not all accredited higher educational institutions accept credit earned for courses at Saylor Academy.
+Saylor University courses can be transferred for credit towards undergraduate degrees.
+Saylor University, on March 17th, 2026, was approved by the Florida Department of Education's Commission for Independent Education to operate as Saylor University and over the previous year had received approval to run four master's degree programs in the area of business.